jtsextonMITRE/nccoe-tls-visibility/source/H_GeneralFindings.rst

 Client-based monitoring is an additional capability that is not within the scope of the current demonstration project.
 It may be included in future project extensions.
-The project examined server-focused options rather than client-focused.
+The project examined server-focused options rather than client-focused ones.
 Another approach to TLS 1.3 visibility involves reliance on enterprise support directly by the client endpoint or using clients via trusted proxy methods (e.g., SOCKS proxies).
 This approach is reported to require no potential deviation from RFC 8446.